Introduction Paragraph Examples: 20+ Eye-Catching Ways to Start an Essay

 “Physics proves that space-time is one unified concept rather than two different dimensional properties.
 What does it tell us about human perception of both?
 [HOOK]” The concept of space-time may mean that human perception of both parts is closely linked [TOPIC SENTENCE].
 In physics, the term means that time is not just a linear progression but something intricately tied to the very fabric of space [CONTEXT SENTENCE].
 In this research, we are comparing the physical and psychological findings on time and human perception [THESIS STATEMENT].

-“If time and space are one, does this mean that our memories of past events somehow interfere with the places they took place at?
-Does this concept affect human memory and experiences?”
+Strong Example: "If time and space are truly one, does this mean our memories of past events somehow interfere with the places they occurred?
+How might this concept affect human memory and experiences?"
+(This expands on the initial idea, making it more detailed and thought-provoking.)

 2. Narrative essay introduction example: Start with a deep reflective question